bbaugher/confluent/README.md

 You can find the package installed under `/opt/confluent` (by default) with the name `confluent-VERSION`.

-You can also find the Kafka REST configuration under `/etc/kafka-rest`
+You can also find the Kafka REST configuration under `/etc/kafka-rest` and the Schema Registry configuration under `/etc/schema-registry`.

 ### Start Kafka REST Service